Where the Birds Are

 Teals and woodies.
 Herons and egrets.
 Red-tailed hawks and pine warblers.
 These and myriad other feathered species draw thousands of eyes from the Midwest and around the world during the great spring bird migration in Ohio, from mid-February to mid-June.

 Ohio’s state parks and other protected wetlands and woodlands provide resting places for huge flocks of migratory birds and nesting places for those that choose to stay.
-Salt Fork, Mohican, Punderson, Deer Creek and Maumee Bay state parks all offer a variety of birdwatching activities either at the parks or within easy driving distance.
+Salt Fork, Mohican, Punderson, and Deer Creek state parks all offer a variety of birdwatching activities either at the parks or within easy driving distance.
 Each of the parks feature naturalist programs that highlight the importance of birds, provide tips on protecting their habitats, and spotlight their place in the food chain.

 Flocks arrive in Ohio in waves.
 Different birds appear at different times in each wave.
 Birders say that if you want to see something specific, check the Ohio Ornithological Society’s website to know when those birds typically migrate and what kind of resting place they prefer, from shoreline to forests.
 The website details what to see month to month, and where.
 Arrive at sunrise, when birds are most active.